-ACMD 7060 Acupuncture and Chinese Medicine VI: Acupuncture Techniques ACMD 7060L Acupuncture and Chinese Medicine VI Lab
+ACMD 7060 Acupuncture and Chinese Medicine VI: Acupuncture Techniques

-This course covers basic needling techniques used in acupuncture, such as needle insertion, removal, tonification, reduction, bleeding, interdermal needle, and electric stimulator; also cupping, moxibustion, and Gusha.
+This course covers basic needling techniques used in acupuncture, such as needle insertion, removal, tonification, reduction, bleeding, intradermal needle, and electric stimulator; also cupping, moxibustion, and Gusha.
 Practical experience in needling technique occurs under the supervision of an experienced acupuncturist.
 Clean needle and safe needling techniques are discussed.
 Basic auricular acupuncture is introduced.
+This course has an accompanying lab.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: Completion of all previous quarters' courses as outlined in